Queer & Trans Resource Center

 • M.Ed. in Student Development Administration – Seattle University

-Background: Kenton has spent nearly a decade working as an openly queer, nonbinary, and neurodivergent educator supporting student access and success in higher education.
+Background: Kenton has spent nearly a decade working as a proudly queer, nonbinary, and neurodivergent educator supporting student access and success in higher education.
 Prior to their current role, they spent 5 years advising at Highline College where they were heavily involved in the LGBTQIA+ Task Force.
-They’ve also had previous experience working in a local college access non-profit, creating resources for first-generation college students, and doing social justice education work in student housing.
+They’ve also had previous experience working in a local college access non-profit, first-generation college student support, and social justice education work in student housing.

 Email: kenton.westerfield@bellevuecollege.edu